 Is October a cheap or expensive month for a Hawaii vacation?

 Per our analysis of Hawaii hotel rates, October is an excellent month to save money on accommodations.
-In fact, it’s one of the cheapest times of the year as you can see from the following graphic.
+In fact, it’s one of the cheapest times of the year as you can see from the following graph.

 Are there any special festivals or reasons to visit Hawaii in October?

+You can almost always find a celebration of some sort in Hawaii.
+The Aloha Festivals continue on from September.
 If you’re visiting Hawaii over Halloween on October 31st, you can find fun events for all ages.
 See our article on Halloween in Hawaii.

 Have you been to Hawaii in October?
 How was your experience?